Australian Masters Games - Team RSL

 The opening day delivered immediate success for Team RSL.

-• On the track, Maria claimed a dominant first place in the 5000m in her age group.
+On the track, Maria claimed gold in the 5000m race.

 Momentum continued into Day 2.

-• Ari finished 3rd overall in Sabre fencing and 1st in his age group, closing out his competition in style.
+Ari finished 3rd overall in Sabre fencing and 1st in his age group, closing out his competition with a gold and a bronze medal.

 “The ongoing support from RSL and competitors has been fantastic for my return to competition.
 I have found these games competitive but very friendly, and the camaraderie in the competition tent fabulous.
 A little tentative entering four events, but this has given me the confidence to continue competing and change my life to a more active one.
 For other Veterans, it is never too late, irrespective of physical or mental injuries, to get active.”